-Deep-fried fish in a crispy batter with fat golden chips is still one of Britain and Ireland's favourite meals.
-The love for them ranks alongside Roast Beef and Yorkshire Puddings, and the recently nominated Chicken Tikka Masala, as the English National Dish.
+Fish that is deep-fried in a crispy batter served with fat golden chips (French fries) on the side is still one of Britain and Ireland's favorite meals.
+The love for fish and chips ranks alongside roast beef and Yorkshire puddings (as well as the recently nominated chicken tikka masala) as an English national dish.

 A Brief History of Fish and Chips

 No one knows precisely where or when fish and chips came together.

 Chips had arrived in Britain from France in the eighteenth century and were known as pommes frites.
 The first mention of chips was in 1854 when a leading chef included "thin cut potatoes cooked in oil" in his recipe book, Shilling Cookery.
 Around this time, fish warehouses sold fried fish and bread, with mention of this in Charles Dickens’ novel Oliver Twist published in 1830.

 Fish and chips gained popularity when the meal helped feed the masses during the First World War.
 And since fish and potatoes were two of only a few foods not rationed in WW II, the traditional dish maintained its status.